Brink2Three/MTA-LED-Map-Raspi/README.md

 You can ignore warnings about any scripts not being in PATH.

-Clone this repo to the raspberry pi, running raspbian (raspberry piOS) lite or ubuntu server.
+Clone this repo to the raspberry pi, running raspbian 11 (raspberry piOS lite) or ubuntu server.
+The exact version I am running is `Raspbian GNU/Linux 11 (bullseye)`

 Depending on what boards you have connected, run the related "displaymode.py" script.
 *THIS WILL TAKE A MINUTE TO UPDATE.*